EspressifApp/lib-esptouch-v2-android/README.md

 [![](https://jitpack.io/v/EspressifApp/lib-esptouch-v2-android.svg)](https://jitpack.io/#EspressifApp/lib-esptouch-v2-android)

-This respsitory is just used to publish lib to JitPack.
+This repo is just used to publish lib to JitPack.

 ## How to import
 - Add this in your root `build.gradle` at the end of repositories: